zenml-io/zenml-projects/time-series-forecast/README.md

 ### 4. Configure and enable container registry in GCP

-This registry will be used by ZenML to push your job images that Vertex will use.
+ZenML will use this registry to push your job images that Vertex will use.

 a) [Enable](https://cloud.google.com/container-registry/docs) Container Registry